1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 It's adviseable to make sure that the bolt can't turn itself loose due to the vibration, so add a nylon lock nut or a counter nut to the tip of the screw underneath the bed gantry as well.

 **Springs**
-Mounting springs instead of spacers seems to be a good idea at first sight.
-You can look out for a set of springs suitable for an Ender 3 for example, those would fit.
+Mounting springs instead of rigid spacers allows you to tram the bed itself.
 You'd have to get yourself some longer M4 type screws as well as the stock ones will be too short.
+Get yourself some nylon washers as well which you place between the underside of the bed and the springs to prevent scratching the surface.
 However, as springs are made from metal which underlies the temperature changes of the heated bed, it'll most likely be necessary to check the level once in a while.

 **Silicone Spacers**